anir7702/python-web-app/README.md

 docker build -t <imagename> .

-docker images (To check whether the image is created not)
+docker images (To check whether the image is created or not)

-docker ps -a ( to check conatiner)
+docker ps -a ( to check conatiner status)

 docker start <Container Id>